-(3) When responsibility for a contract transfer from one contracting officer to another contracting officer (e.g., employee departure, transfer of assignments, or redelegation of contract administration authority (intraoffice or interoffice))-
+(3) When responsibility for a contract transfer from one contracting officer to another contracting officer (e.g., employee departure, transfer of assignments, or redelegation of contract administration authority (intraoffice or interoffice))-(i) The successor contracting officer shall review the files being transferred.
+The purpose of the review is to identify

-(i) The successor contracting officer shall review the files being transferred.
+(1) The successor contracting officer shall review the files being transferred.
 The purpose of the review is to identify any issues with the contract file (e.g., missing or incomplete documentation or information).